-Anti-liberal movements and populism from the far-right, fear of “strangers” and the return of war in Europe.
+Anti-liberal movements and populism from the far-right and far-left, fear of ‘strangers’ and the return of war in Europe.
 People are alienated, anxious and disenchanted.
 What is the responsibility of the intellectuals?
-Reading Hannah Arendt and Hans Morgenthau helps.
-It is about moral courage and defending democracy.
+Reading Hannah Arendt, Noam Chomsky and Hans J. Morgenthau helps.
+It is about critical scholarship, moral courage and defending democracy.

 Arendt’s and Morgenthau’s backgrounds, in particular their life time and intellectual socialization in Germany in the 1920s and 1930s, the growing anti-Semitism, nationalism and fascism in Europe, and the lessons both Jewish refugees had learned from history made these two distinguished figures of the 20th century into zoon politikon, to speak with the language of Aristotle.
 During their whole life and academic career in the US, both emigrants feared another failure and end of democracy like in the Weimar Republic in the 1920s, and a new rising totalitarianism headed by a highly political and radical minority as a consequence of the disenchantment with politics in the Modernity.
 As a consequence, both thinkers, proponents of the Enlightenment and believers in humanity, progress and intelligentsia, pursued a critical and normative agenda, which is best summarized as rescuing liberalism and democracy from ideological, moralistic, self-righteous, half-hearted and xenophobic thought.
 In other words, both dialectic thinkers reflected on ‘the political’, the radical evil in human mankind, and the human condition of politics in times of dehumanization, technologization and bureaucratization in order to accomplish humanization, ethical universal standards of living together in a society and democracy.

 Being a Public Critic and Defender of Democracy